decking notice

 • Check your Veranda, WeatherBest, or ABTCo decking materials for visible cracks or deterioration on the surface, or chipping of the surface layers.

-• Even if there is no visible sign of deterioration, if you purchased Veranda or WeatherBest decking or accessory products after January 1, 2005, please register through www.deckingnotice.com so that we may contact you if further steps are needed.
+• Even if there is no visible sign of deterioration, if you purchased Veranda or WeatherBest decking or accessory products after January 1, 2005, please contact LP Customer Service to register your deck.

 What does the premature deterioration look like?
 What are some signs of deterioration in the field?